Gesture Recognition

 Computer vision

-The platform is shaped for everyday environments: a reception desk, a lecture hall, a telehealth appointment, or a government service counter where communication needs to be fast and respectful.
+The sign language recognition and translation platform is designed for everyday environments, including reception desks, lecture halls, healthcare settings, and government service counters, where communication needs to be fast and respectful.

 Each module can stand alone or connect through a shared API for teams building accessible digital and physical services.